-A lot of riders have painted motorcycle helmets to express their individuality, but are they legal?
+A lot of riders have painted motorcycle helmets with spray gun to express their individuality, but are they legal?

 Given the police propensity to fine over minor helmet issues and after a reader asked this very question, we thought it prudent to check the legality.